by One Click Plants May 14, 2025 2 min read

 These magnolia varieties retain glossy, leathery green leaves all-year round, with blooms appearing in the summer.
 They’re great for maintaining year-round display structure.

 There are plenty of stunning choices in both deciduous and evergreen magnolia shrub varieties, so do plenty of research or even consider mixing and matching for displays!
-Evergreen varieties might be better if you live in anarea with harsh winters
+Evergreen varieties might be better if you live in an area with harsh winters

 Picking between magnolia varieties